BigBadBird

 What's the difference between a curator pitch and a blog pitch?

-A curator pitch is 2-3 sentences under 500 characters — designed for the Spotify for Artists editorial pitch box or SubmitHub.
+A curator pitch is 2-3 sentences under 500 characters, designed for the Spotify for Artists editorial pitch box or SubmitHub.
 A blog pitch is a full email (150-250 words) with a hook, sound description, story, links, and sign-off.
 Different recipients need different formats.
+If you want to know what a Spotify editorial placement would earn the song, drop your projected streams into the Streaming Royalty Calculator.

 Can I use these pitches for Spotify editorial?